revilowaldow/BITC/Locations/Kathkach/Kathkach.md

-North side largely populated by
+North side largely populated by humans, dwarves, orcs, half-orcs Also a few goblins and kobolds